 If construction documents, were they clear and concise for bidding and construction purposes?

-EXHIBIT A – Request for Qualifications Receipt Acknowledgement
+EXHIBIT A – Request for Proposal Receipt Acknowledgement

-Contractor hereby acknowledges receipt of the City of Evans Request for Proposal (RFP) and acknowledges that they have read and agree to be fully bound by all of the terms, conditions, and other provisions set forth in the RFQ.
+Contractor hereby acknowledges receipt of the City of Evans Request for Proposal (RFP) and acknowledges that they have read and agree to be fully bound by all of the terms, conditions, and other provisions set forth in the RFP.
 Additionally, the Contractor hereby makes the following representations to the City of Evans:

 All of the statements and representations made in this proposal are true to the best of my knowledge and belief.